 As at 31 December 2022, and 31 December 2021, the Company had no capital commitment obligations and no amounts were due from the Company for unsettled purchases.
 The Company invests into the Master Fund by purchasing the Master Fund's redeemable Participating Shares.
-The Master Fund allows redemption of these shares on a monthly basis with a 90 day notification period.
+The Master Fund allows redemption of these shares on a monthly basis with a three month notification period.
 Movements in the fair value of the Master Fund's portfolio and corresponding movements in the fair value of the Company expose the Company to a profit or loss.

-Forward foreign exchange contracts and cash and cash equivalents are held with the Depositary.
-The Depositary is a wholly owned subsidiary of Northern Trust Corporation that had a Long Term Rating from Standard and Poors of A+ at 31 December 2022 (31 December 2021: A+).
+Cash and cash equivalents and bank overdrafts, are held with the depositary.
+The depositary is a wholly owned subsidiary of Northern Trust Corporation that had a Long Term Rating from Standard and Poor's of A+ at 31 December 2022 (31 December 2021: A+).